joker-119/DdenChangelog/README.md

 	- Spawns in locked room behind 096 spawn.
 Gives you "Amnesia" effect for 10s after use.

 - `[SCP-2818]` A weapon that, when fired, will convert the entire biomass of it's shooter into the ammunition it fires.
 	- Uses the shooter as the projectile.
-Can be re-used by other players.
 Kills the shooter when fired.
 If you hit another player, that player is also killed instantly.

 - `[C4-119]` A frag-grenade with a much longer than normal fuse, that will stick to the first solid surface it comes in contact with.
 It can be detonated using a console command. ".detonate" while holding a Radio in your hand.
 	- Detonation range of 100meters.
 Must have radio in your hand to use command.
 Recommend keybinding command with "cmdbind LETTER .det" where LETTER is a unused letter on your keyboard.